aekta113/ai-sre/QUICKSTART.md

 ## Overview

-AI SRE is a lean, containerized CLI toolbox designed for Kubernetes cluster remediation.
-It acts as an execution environment controlled by N8N workflows, providing all necessary CLI tools for GitOps operations.
+AI SRE is a comprehensive, containerized CLI toolbox designed for Kubernetes cluster remediation with AI-powered operations.
+It provides a lightweight MCP (Model Context Protocol) server that exposes Kubernetes, Git, Flux, and diagnostic CLI operations through a clean REST API, designed to be orchestrated by external systems like N8N.

 ## Architecture